 Advocating for a Workload Approach to Assigning SLPs

-In order to establish an appropriate caseload, a workload analysis must be conducted.
-This allows education agencies to take into consideration how much time is available in the SLP's school day, week, or month to determine the number of children who can be adequately and appropriately served.
+A workload analysis must be conducted in order to establish an appropriate caseload.
+This allows education agencies to take into consideration how much time is available in the SLP's schedule when determining the number of children who can adequately and

 Steps in Conducting a Workload Analysis